encoredev/encore/docs/other/telemetry.md

 1. **User Identifiable Data**: The data collected includes identifiable information that helps us understand specific user interactions and contexts.
 2. **Types of Data**: We collect data on usage patterns, performance metrics, and error reports.
 3. **Secure Transmission**: All data is transmitted securely using industry-standard encryption protocols.
-4. **Minimal Impact**: Data collection is designed to have minimal impact on system performance and user workflow.
+4. **Minimal Impact**: Data collection is designed to have minimal impact on Encore's performance.

 ### Example of Data Being Sent